Culver Upper Camp 2016: June 18 - July 29

 Students attend one of five religious or spiritual life services on Sunday morning (Jewish and Muslim services are held on Fridays), and Permits are again authorized for the afternoon.

 In addition to the new Girls' Horsemanship Deck (Deck 7), there will two additional Naval Companies in 2015.
-Enrollment for the Upper School will remain the same; the intent is to create smaller units, thereby establishing more leadership opportunities as well as creating more involvement for all students in various athletic and military competitions.
+Enrollment for the Upper Camp will remain the same; the intent is to create smaller units, thereby establishing more leadership opportunities as well as creating more involvement for all students in various athletic and military competitions.
 A bonus benefit of the smaller units is realized by having a more manageable and favorable counselor-to-student ratio.

 The Regiment totals 700 boys and girls, divided into five Battalions as follows: